microsoft/ebpf-for-windows/docs/RingBuffer.md

 // Ring buffer record is 64 bit header + data. typedef struct _rb_header
 {
-    //NOTE: bit fields are not portable, so this is just for simpler example code -- the actual code should use bit masking to perform equivalent operations on the header bits. uint8_t locked : 1;
+    //NOTE: bit fields are not portable, so this is just for simpler example code -- the actual code should use bit masking to perform equivalent operations on the header bits, and ReadAcquire to read the header. uint8_t locked : 1;
     uint8_t discarded : 1;
     uint32_t length : 30;